md81544/level_designer/README.md

 ### Usage
 Existing level files can be loaded by specifying the file name on the command line.
 There is an example.lvl file included.

-Currently there are two "modes", switchable by the "I" key - "Insert" (for line generation) and "Edit" for selecting existing lines and deleting them (press 'X' or delete or backspace).
+The editor uses the concept of "modes" for editing.
+Currently there are five, switchable by the "M" key - "LINE" (for line generation) and "EDIT" for selecting existing lines and deleting them (press 'X' or delete or backspace).
+The other modes, "START","EXIT", and "FUEL" allow placement of those items specifically.

 When in "Insert" mode, click to place a line and keep clicking to keep making lines.
 If you want to not connect a line to the last one, just press escape then click somewhere else to start a new line.
 Lines snap to the grid, this currently is the only behaviour.